vidaud/seta/seta-doc/docs/general/how-runs.md

 The algorithm **Word2Vec** processes phrases.
 This algorithm takes input words and groups them together based on the similarity of their meanings.
 This similarity is calculated using complex mathematical formulas based on the context of the words.

 Word2vec is a two-layer neural net that processes text by “vectorizing” words.
 Its input is a text corpus and its output is a set of vectors: feature vectors that represent words in that corpus.
 Word2vec creates vectors that are distributed numerical representations of word features, features such as the context of individual words.
 It does so without human intervention.
 While Word2vec is not a deep neural network, it turns text into a numerical form that deep neural networks can understand.[^4] Its output is a vocabulary in which each item has a vector attached to it, which can be fed into a deep-learning net or simply queried to detect relationships between words.

-The purpose and usefulness of Word2vec is to group the vectors of similar words together in vectorspace.
-That is, it detects similarities mathematically.

 Given enough data, usage and contexts, Word2vec can make highly accurate guesses about a word’s meaning based on past appearances.
 In SeTA, the **Word2Vec** algoritm is used to get the suggestions and similar terms when searching in the user interfaxce search bar.